chaitanyabd/mmoiot/README.md

 # mmoiot
 Massive Multi-user Online framework for Internet of Things.
+Patent pending as of Fall 2019.

 - Framework
 A tried and tested framework that supports everything from location tracking to up to a 100 discrete sensors.
 Built upon the versatile Node.JS platform.
 You will need an API key to use it though.